yegor256/blog/_posts/2021/oct/2021-10-21-objectionary.md

 ```

 The object is an _atom_.
 This means that even though we have its source code,
-it't not complete without a piece of platform-specific binary code.
+it's not complete without a piece of platform-specific binary code.
 An atom is an object implemented by the runtime
 platform, where the EO program is executed (also known
 as [FFI mechanism](https://en.wikipedia.org/wiki/Foreign_function_interface)).